pusher/docs/docs/channels/using_channels/connection.md

 {% endparameter %}

-{% parameter 'userAuth', 'Object' %}
+{% parameter 'userAuthentication', 'Object' %}

 Object containing the configuration for user authentication.
 Valid keys are `endpoint`, `transport`, `params`, `headers`, and `customHandler`.